Best supermarket credit cards 2023

 How do grocery credit cards work?

-Grocery credit cards can be used like a standard rewards credit card to make purchases in any store.
+Grocery credit cards can be used like standard rewards credit cards to make purchases in any store.
 However, you tend to collect more points (or cashback) when you make purchases in the supermarket itself compared to purchases made elsewhere.
 These points can then be used in-store or online at that supermarket or partner brands to save money on your shop.

 Supermarket card reward schemes – which one is best?